|Completed: The Beach Botanist's Survival Guide, Parts 3 & 4

 “I thought so,” said Aziraphale.
 “More wine?
 No?
 More's the pity.
 I'll save the rest.
 Thank you ever so much for bringing a spot of the stuff you keep for yourselves.”

 What bothered Raphael the most wasn't the fact that Crowley was a demon, not really.
 It was just how astonishingly well they were making the relationship work.

 You can never come home, he told Aziraphale, the thought heavy with regret.

-I didn't want to twelve years ago, not even when the door was standing wide open, and I don't now.
+I didn't want to twenty-two years ago, not even when the door was standing wide open, and I don't now.
 Whatever happens, I'll stay here with him.
 And you're wrong.

 About what?
 Raphael frowned at him.

 Eden, Aziraphale said, already rising to meet Crowley and Uriel.
 It's here.
 All around us.
 Every bird, every mouse, every fish, and every last shining grain of sand.

 The demon wore a crown of bright beach roses, thorns catching in his windswept hair.

 Judging by Aziraphale's expression, there wasn't any part of Crowley's anatomy, whatever it might be, that would lack for the attention of his hands, his mouth, and his solid, comforting body long into morning.
 The thought made Raphael shiver.